 When it comes to studying abroad, the United Kingdom is the top choice for students from all around the globe.
-The United Kingdom is a place full of opportunities and offers a friendly and welcoming environment for students trying to make it big in this highly competitive world.
+The United Kingdom is a place full of opportunities.
+It offers a friendly and welcoming environment for students trying to make it big in this highly competitive world.
 The thought of studying and living in the UK on your own can be quite intimidating for many.
-Let’s take a look at a comprehensive Guide to Studying and Living in UK that will help gel in and start your life here, especially your educational migration.
-If we talk about moving to the United Kingdom, there are a few factors that should be considered:
+Let’s look at a comprehensive guide to studying and living in the UK that will help get in and start your life here, especially your educational migration.
+If we talk about moving to the United Kingdom, there are a few factors that should be considered:–

-Before you even start thinking about moving to the UK, start planning your finances and how you will fund your degree.
-The funding requirement may vary from country to country that you are applying to and the date you want to enroll yourself on.
+Before you even start thinking about moving to the UK, start planning your finances and funding.
+The funding requirement may vary based on the country of application and the date of enrollment.

 Student finance is an option, but it is not accessible to everyone.
-If you cannot get student finance, you will need to fund your degree yourself, and the fees may be anywhere between £10,000 and £35,000 a year.
+In case of no financing, you will need to fund your degree yourself.
+For self-funding, the fees may be anywhere between £10,000 and £35,000 a year.

-If you don’t have the money to pay for yourself, there are scholarships, bursaries, and funding options available.
+If you don’t have the money to pay for yourself, there are scholarships, bursaries, and funding options.
 You must research and apply according to the criteria provided.

-2. Guide to Studying and living in UK , Apply for a Visa
+Guide to Studying and living in UK- Apply for a Visa

-As an international student pursuing education in the UK, you need to organize your visa and apply for it.
+As an international student pursuing education in the UK, you need to organise your visa and apply for it.
 Visa rules are different for different countries.
-Before Brexit, people coming from people from EEA and Swiss didn’t require a visa.
+Before Brexit, people coming from EEA and Swiss didn’t require a visa.
 However, now they also need to apply for a visa.

-There are different types of visa.
+There are different types of visas.
 The first one is a visit visa, which applies if your course completes in under six months.
-If your course duration is more than six months and you want to work, you will need a student visa which is a replacement if Tier 4 student visa.
+If your course duration is more than six months and you want to work, a student visa that replaces Tier 4 student visa will be required.

 The following documents will be required for your student visa application: